For details about the health plan schedule of benefits, summary of benefits and coverage, and health plan comparisons:

 - Team members currently working 20 but less than 30 hours per week will still be eligible for part-time rates for health and dental benefits

-Beginning January 1, 2021, premiums for part-time Academic and Medical Center employees in 2021 have been harmonized so they are the same.
+Beginning January 1, 2021, premiums for part-time Academic and Medical Center employees will be the same.
 Visit the Health Plan 2021 webpage and the Dental Plan 2021 webpage for current premiums.

 - Most part-time employees will see a reduction in the part-time health plan premiums

 - Harmonizing part-time rates and eligibility removes some of the economic barriers in electing a part-time position, and levels the health and dental plan premiums for part-time employees throughout the University